What Happens If You Don't Pay a Traffic Ticket?

 Can an unpaid ticket cost more than the original fine?+

 Yes.
-Late penalties, administrative fees, and related enforcement steps can increase the total cost quickly.
+Late fees, administrative costs, court steps, or enforcement actions can raise the total quickly.

 Methodology and data notes